whylabs/whylogs/python/docs/glossary.md

 #### whylogs file

 A whylogs-generated profile can be stored as a protobuf binary file.
-Protobuf is a lightweight binary format that maps one-to-one with the memory representation of a whylogs object.
+[Protobuf](https://developers.google.com/protocol-buffers) stands for a serialization technology called protocol buffer, and is a lightweight binary format that maps one-to-one with the memory representation of a whylogs object.